-College Awareness Week takes place from November17th to November 24th 2019.
-This is the sixth year of the CAW initiative which aims to highlight the options for school leavers in further and higher education and to advise students on preparing for college life.
+College Awareness Week takes place in late Autumn each year.
+The initiative aims to highlight the options for school leavers in further and higher education and to advise students on preparing for college life.
 College Awareness Week is aimed at providing students with informed choices to pursue the course best suited to their interests, abilities and future plans, whether that is a PLC qualification, an apprenticeship or a university degree.

 Throughout the week, there will be a wide range of events taking place around the country.
 These can be viewed at the following link; https://www.collegeaware.ie/events/.
 As well as encouraging young people to consider college in their future plans, College Awareness Week aims to show prospective students that further education is a viable option for them too.